Are you planning to travel to Chios, Greece soon? Read our tips below on the things to do in Chios with suggested tours!

 Filoxenia Hotel features a terrace and views of the city.
 The accommodation features a 24-hour front desk, room service, and organizing tours for guests.
 At the hotel, the rooms are fitted with a wardrobe and a flat-screen TV.
 All rooms will provide guests with a fridge.

-Price: Starts at $46 per night for Double Room, includes taxes and charges, add $6 for breakfast, but it offers a free cancellation.
+Price: Starts at $46 per night for a Double Room, includes taxes and charges and adds $6 for breakfast, but it offers a free cancellation.

 Golden Sand Hotel offers air-conditioned rooms with a balcony.
 It includes an Olympic-size swimming pool, a restaurant, a tavern, and 2 bars.
 Golden Sand rooms are spacious and come with a satellite TV, mini bar, and hairdryer.
 They all have a private bathroom with a bathtub or shower.
 The Golden Sand restaurant serves gourmet cuisine and a wide collection of Greek wines.

-Price: Starts at $98 per night for Double or Twin Room with Garden View, add $3 for taxes and charges, includes breakfast, but it offers a free cancellation.
+Price: Starts at $98 per night for a Double or Twin Room with Garden View, add $3 for taxes and charges, including breakfast, but it offers a free cancellation.